mike-pfeiffer/nucli/README.md

 The network-utilities repository is meant to be a collection of commonly used tools for network administrators.
 These tools are bundled under *nutils* as functions within broader classes.
 The *nutils* library can be used independently of the *nucli* command line option.  *nucli* is supported by Click and provides a simple CLI for leveraging the tools found in *nutils*.

+## System Requirements

+Built and tested on Ubuntu 18.04.3

 ## Initial Setup

 1. Clone the repository